EmmanuelDemey/eslint-plugin-angular/docs/file-name.md

 Possible values for 'typeSeparator' and 'nameStyle' are 'dot', 'dash' and 'underscore'.
 The options 'ignoreTypeSuffix' ignores camel cased suffixes like 'someController' or 'myService' and 'ignorePrefix' ignores namespace prefixes like 'ui'.

+The naming scheme is <componentName><typeSeparator><componentType>.js

+The *componentType* for all service types (service, factory, provider, value) is 'service'.
+Since 1.5.0 it is possible to configure custom mappings for the *componentType*: {typeSeparator: 'dot', componentTypeMappings: {factory: 'factory', provider: 'provider'}.

 **Styleguide Reference**

 * [y120 by johnpapa - Naming - Naming Guidelines](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y120)